 Student Business Advisory Council (SBAC)

-The SBAC is made up of the presidents of all the business organizations on campus to encourage unity among students and faculty in the school of business.
+The SBAC is made up of the presidents of all the business organizations on campus to encourage unity among students and faculty in the college of business.